oascout25/DIY_lockout_buzzers/README.md

 3. **Clear Round**: Press the clear button again to reset the system for the next round.

 ## Schematics and Diagrams
-- Include your schematics and diagrams here.
+- Included in PCB folder.

 ## License
 This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.txt) file for details.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests.

 ## Acknowledgments
 - Inspiration from Jeopardy-style quiz games.
-- Community contributions and feedback.